How to Create a Budget and Goal for Your Crowdfunding Campaign

 Build your budget

 By following our four simple steps you can easily develop your budget.
 We've even created a budget template to make it even easier.
-Get your copy of the Patronicity Budget Template.
+Get access to the Patronicity Budget Template by completing the form below.
 It just takes simple math skills or the use of a calculator to add up the possibilities.
 This will make clear to your community and prospective donors how their donation will make a difference.